UniFormal/uniformal.github.io/doc/language/implicit.md

 Defined includes are particularly relevant in structures and views l from T to U where T contains an undefined include from S.
 Instead of defining assignments individually for all declarations of S, l can simply include an existing morphism from S to U. This is done by declaring a defined include of S in l.

-# Views an also be implicit
+# Views can also be implicit

 Thus, from the perspective of T, an implicit morphism m out of S and a defined includes of S with definiens m are equivalent.
 However, implicit morphisms are even more powerful: we can add implicit morphisms into T even from the outside, i.e., when T has already been defined.